 Types of engine oils: Mineral, synthetic, semi-synthetic

-Synthetic engine oil – Is designed in labs to blend various additives and chemicals that work together to offer better protection against friction, regulate thermal efficiency, and improve longevity of the internal components.
+Synthetic engine oil – It is designed in labs to blend various additives and chemicals that work together to offer better protection against friction, regulate thermal efficiency, and improve longevity of the internal components.
 Fully synthetic engine oils perform well in extreme temperatures and provide superior engine protection.
 This is also why any engine using fully synthetic oil will have longer service/oil change intervals.

 Semi-synthetic engine oil – A blend of mineral and synthetic oils, semi-synthetic offers a balance between performance and cost.
 It’s better than mineral oil but not as advanced as full synthetic.
 These oils are great as transitional oils from mineral oils to more modern blends for relatively older engines.
 They help these engines run cleaner by introducing detergents that reduce the build up of combustion residues.